 Let’s Do It TogetherJiwo Paro, which means “Let’s Do It Together” is a development microfinance organization on a mission to empower women to succeed at micro-enterprise.

-Jiwo Paro combines micro-enterprise training, group loans and on-going support to marginalized women working in the textile value chain in Kenya.
-Through these products, it aims to impact the lives of the ‘Bottom-of-the-Pyramid’ and the ‘missing middle’ customers and contribute to financial inclusion.
+Jiwo Paro combines micro-enterprise training, group loans and on-going support to marginalized women in Kenya.
+Through a suite of financial and non-financial services, Jiwo Paro aims to impact the lives of the ‘Bottom-of-the-Pyramid’ and the ‘missing middle’ customers that traditional banks do not have neglected.

 Vision: To create full economic citizenship in Africa where women and youth in marginalized areas have universal access to finance and the benefits they deserve.